The color red is a primary color and the color at the long-wavelength end of the visible spectrum.

 How to Mute Red Colors

-Mixing your red with black produces the opposite effect and makes your red darker.
-You can also make a warmer/cooler shade by choosing a warm or cool black.
+Mixing red with black produces the opposite effect and makes your red darker.
+You can also create a warmer or cooler shade by choosing a warm or cool black.